Compute

 Prerequisites

-• Mount options cannot be configured for secure containers.
+• Mount options cannot be configured for Kata containers.

-• Due to the restrictions of the NFS protocol, if an SFS volume is mounted to a node for multiple times, link-related mounting parameters (such as timeo) take effect only when the SFS volume is mounted for the first time.
-For example, if an SFS volume is mounted to multiple pods running on a node, the values of the mounting parameters configured later will not overwrite the existing parameter values.
+• Due to the restrictions of the NFS protocol, if an SFS volume is mounted to a node for multiple times, link-related mounting parameters (such as timeo) take effect only when the SFS volume is mounted for the first time by default.
+For example, if the same SFS file system is mounted to multiple pods running on a node, the mounting parameter set later does not overwrite the existing parameter value.
+If you want to configure different mounting parameters in the preceding scenario, additionally configure the nosharecache parameter.

 SFS Volume Mount Options